 1 This is a total of segments measure, a non-GAAP financial measure, or a non-GAAP ratio.
 See the "Non-GAAP Measures" section of this news release for more information, including the definition and composition of the measure or ratio as well as the reconciliation to the most comparable measure in the primary financial statements, as applicable.

-2 Refer to the "Glossary" section of this MD&A.
+Refer to the "Glossary" section of the Management's Discussion and Analysis.

 Adjusted EBITDA1